bboymega/InstaFollowBack/README.md

-# InstaFollowBack
+# FollowBack
 Checking Accounts that are not following back on Instagram with account dumped file HTML

 It use local HTML file dumped from Instagram "Request Download" instead of direct loggin the account to avoid getting banned.

 # To use this script a local copy of Instagram account data is required.
+Here's the step of dumping your account data in HTML format.

 1) Log in your Instagram account with browser
 2) Go to Settings > Privacy and Security > Data Download > Request Download